szaumoor/ZSTweaks/ZSTweaks/README.md

   - Spectral undead: 15d6, and weakens them, causing Slow or Confusion for 2 rounds
   - Other cadaverous undead: 10d6, no other side effects

 This solution follows the 2nd edition more closely, where only undead who are specifically sensitive to light may be destroyed by it.
-Spectral undead are generally weakened, but not destroyed, vampires, vampyres, and vampire spawn can be utterly destroyed, and other cadaverous undead aren't weakened or destroyed (including liches and demiliches).
+Spectral undead are generally weakened, but not destroyed, vampires, vampyres, and vampire spawn can be utterly destroyed, and other cadaverous undead aren't weakened or destroyed (including liches and demiliches -- the latter is immune to essentially all spells though, including Sunray).

 **Component 468:** Rebalance Call Lightning's damage and scaling